ibkor/Veeam-Backup-Sessions-Report-Generator/README.md

 Usage
   - Modify the output file location.  `$txtFilePath`
   - Run the script in PowerShell on Veeam Backup & Replication Server.
+  - Format of Hostnames.txt is as below without any special characters:

+    `VMName1
+     VMName2
+     VMName3
+     .
+     .`

 Input Prompts
   - The script will prompt you to enter the VM name (and job name if enabled).